vijpandaturtle/Follow-me-drone/project_summary.md

 Below I will explain the network I implemented in the project notebook using the Keras library (Tensorflow backend) and all of the techniques I used which makes all the difference in the results.
 These techniques include hyperparameter tuning, skip connections and convolution filters.
 Setting the weights and bias will not be discussed however, because all this is already handled by keras which is a high level wrapper library.

+**Note:** 1x1 convolutions are basically convolutions with kernel_size (filter size) set to 1x1.
+This is an easy way to make the feature map stack deeper without having to compromise on the amount of data available in that layer.

 ## Model

 The model consists of two parts ; the encoder and the decoder.
 The encoder is your regular convolutional net having seperable convolutional layers.
 A seperable convolutional layer means we can split the kernel operation into multiple steps.
 A great resource that I used  to learn different types of convolutions is given [here.](https://towardsdatascience.com/types-of-convolutions-in-deep-learning-717013397f4d)